12

 3

 • This is a very Japanese view of the martial arts.
 Basically, one has to learn three different budo arts to be able to function competently at unknown range.
 You can also see this with the development of Shotokan karate as well, the inherent grappling methods were discarded and only kicking and punching allowed to remain.
 The unspoken implication (which never quite made it to the west) being that practitioners should also practice judo/ju-jutsu as all of the Tokyo practitioners did.
 Known in Okinawan karate circles as "The Tokyo Problem".
-Mar 31, 2016 at 10:34
+Commented Mar 31, 2016 at 10:34

 • 3

 @css1971 The question is about two Japanese martial arts so a very Japanese view of the martial arts is right on point.
-Mar 31, 2016 at 10:54
+Commented Mar 31, 2016 at 10:54

 • I agree.
 It's certainly pertinent and helps explain the current structures.
 Depending on your goals, it's just not necessarily a very fruitful or pragmatic one.
-Mar 31, 2016 at 14:46
+Commented Mar 31, 2016 at 14:46

 4